-Figure 5. a) Background- and drift-corrected ratio fits to the SHRIMP data from Figure 3, obtained using the generalised linear model of Equation 19.
-The slope parameter (γ_X^Y in Equation 19) is zero for isotopes of the same element and non-zero for isotopes of different elements.
-Vertical axes are unitless. b) The four (log)ratio fits can be converted back to five isotope signal fits using the inverse logratio transformation.
-Multiplying the normalised ion beam intensity fits with the total number of counts per sweep allows direct comparison with the raw measurements, which are shown as filled circles.
+Figure 5. a) blank- and drift-corrected ratio fits of the SHRIMP data, obtained using the generalised linear model of Equation 19.
+Vertical axes are unitless. b) the four (log)ratio fits can easily be converted back to five isotope signal fits using the inverse logratio transformation.
 Vertical axes have units of counts.
-Note that the measurements have Poisson uncertainties, which scale with the square root of the values.

-- 340 line through the logratio intercepts ($\tau = 0$, Figure 6a), it is also possible to interpolate or extrapolate the logratio composition to any other point in time.
-For example, the green ellipses in Figure 6b show the inferred logratio compositions at 544 seconds (i.e., $\tau = 544$), which represents the midpoint of the analyses.
+The logratio intercepts obtained by Equation 19 form a linear array of calibration data (Equation 22).
+Figure 6.a fits a straight line through these points using the linear regression algorithm of York et al. (2004).
+Alternatively, instead of fitting a calibration line through the logratio intercepts ($\tau = 0$, Figure 6.a), it is also possible to interpolate or extrapolate the logratio composition to any other point in time.
+For example, the green ellipses in Figure 6.b show the inferred logratio compositions at 544 seconds (i.e., $\tau = 544$), which represents the midpoint of the analyses.
 The slope of this calibration line is notably different than that obtained by fitting a line through the compositions at 0 seconds.
-This change in slope reflects the different mechanisms that are responsible for elemental fractionation within and between SIMS spots. - Figure 7 applies the Pb/U-calibration (Equation 23) to 91500 zircon, using the Temora2 data for calibration.
-It shows only the purely random errors, i.e., ignoring the uncertainty of the calibration.
-Including the calibration errors does not only inflate the uncertainties, but also causes inter-spot error correlations (Figure 1).
-To demonstrate this phenomenon, let us revisit the Cameca data and swap the sample and reference materials around.
-Thus, we use 91500 for the calibration curve, and Temora2 as a sample (Figure 8).
-Table 2 shows the uncertainty budget of four selected aliquots from this sample. - Propagating the calibration curve uncertainty increases the error estimates (Table 2) by different amounts for different spots.
-For aliquot c, which is located immediately below the mean of the 91500 data, the calibration uncertainty only mildly increases the standard error from 0.30% to 0.36%.
-However, for aliquot a, which is horizontally offset from the mean of the calibration data, the systematic calibration uncertainty more than doubles the standard error from 0.32% to 0.70%.
-The calibration error also causes the standard errors of the various aliquots to be correlated with each other.
-For example, the total uncertainties of aliquots a and b are positively correlated (r[a, b] = 0.62) because their UO2/U-ratios are both offset from the mean of the
+This change in slope reflects the different mechanisms that are responsible for elemental fractionation within and between SIMS spots.

+Figure 7 applies Equation 23 to 91500 zircon, using the Temora data for calibration.
+It shows only the purely random errors, i.e. ignoring the uncertainty of the standard calibration.
+Including the calibration errors does not only inflate the uncertainties, but also causes inter-sample error correlations (Figure 1).
+To demonstrate this phenomenon, let us revisit the Cameca data,

-Figure 6. a) U-Pb calibration curve for the Temora2 SHRIMP data using the time-zero ($\tau = 0$) intercepts (green ellipses).
-Black and white dots mark the first and last cycles of each analysis, respectively. b) The logratio data and calibration fit for the same data, but evaluated at the midpoint ($\tau = 544$), resulting in a more precise calibration.
-All uncertainties are shown at 95% confidence.
+Figure 6. a) U-Pb calibration curve for the Temora SHRIMP data using the time-zero ($\tau = 0$) intercepts (green ellipses).
+Black and white dots mark the first and last sweeps of each analysis, respectively. b) the logratio data and calibration fit for the same data, but evaluated at the midpoint ($\tau = 544$), resulting in a more precise calibration. Σ{AB} marks the covariance matrix of the intercept A and slope B. These matrices show that the analytical uncertainties of the intercept and slope are nearly perfectly correlated with each other ($r[A, B] \approx -1$).